gennyble/tep/README.md

+I made this because I didn't have an image editor of any sort on my machine and I just needed to make a few little pixel art things for a project I was working on.
+Instead of trying to find an image editor for MacOS that I liked, I just made this.
+It's small and cute and I like it and I hope you do, too.

 tep lets you make little pixel art images in a file and then compile them to images.
 See:
 ```
 w: #FFF